alazraq/AutoML/Report/Report.md

         return x
 ```

-- A standard scaler that standardizes features by removing the mean and scaling to unit variance
+- A standard scaler that standardizes features by removing the mean and scaling to unit variance and returns them as a dataframe

 ```python
 class MyStandardScaler(BaseEstimator, TransformerMixin):